Don't hesitate to call

 Individual hobbyist customers and dealer/installers praise our ability to listen and determine the best solution for each project.
 Have an issue or question?
 Or simply want to review an installation guide?
 Just call.
 We'd love to help.

-1968 Ford Mustang Front Disc Brake Conversion Kit - Pro Driver Series
+1952 Ford Crestline Front Disc Brake Conversion Kit - Legend Series

-When you receive a Pro Driver Series brake kit, you get everything necessary to install the system on your '68 Mustang.
-Everything from the dust caps to the stainless steel braided hoses and everything in between.
+When you receive a Legend Series brake kit, you get everything necessary to install the kit on your 1952 Ford Crestline.
+Every part from the dust caps to the flexible brake hoses and everything in between.
 If you purchase a power kit, you get the booster/master combination and a combination valve.
 Go with a manual kit and get the master cylinder and push rod along with the combination valve.

 Why are disc brakes better than drum brakes?

 Disc brakes are not subject to fade from heat or water.
 Disc brakes do not drift out of adjustment.

 What kind of brake fluid should I use?

 DOT 3 or DOT 4 brake fluid is recommended.
 DOT 5 or silicone brake fluid should not be used.

 Does my new master cylinder need to be bench bled?

 Yes, any time a new master cylinder is being installed it will have to be bench bled.